-How to design large, full-width images like a hero
+How to design large, full-width hero images for landing pages

-The oversized, full-width hero image is everywhere these days.
-You’ve seen it used to introduce apps, publications, portfolios, and, of course, online stores.
+The oversized, full-width hero image on a store landing page is everywhere these days.
 And it makes sense, doesn't it?
 Not only does this site-spanning, larger-than-life image appeal to our visual sensibilities, but done right, it can be a powerful way to establish a brand, highlight promotions, and bring products to life.

 In this post, we’ll discuss the power of hero images, break down the components of a good one, and give you some practical tips and techniques for creating beautiful and compelling hero images for your online store.